-The Yale Ciencia Academy is a FREE year-long (January - December) program to provide graduate students with opportunities for mentoring, peer support and networking; to develop skills important for career advancement; and to contribute to their communities through science outreach.
+The Yale Ciencia Academy is a FREE year-long (January - December) program that provides graduate students with opportunities for mentoring, peer support, and networking; for developing skills that are important for career advancement; and for contributing to their communities through science outreach.

 The program has several components:

 - Conversations with successful scientists and mentors – Online video chats with role models and mentors who are in a variety of academic and non-academic careers.
-These conversations include Q&A sessions where professionals share their experiences, insights and practical advice on diverse topics, including having careers in and outside of academia, getting funded, securing a postdoc and work/life balance, among others.
+These conversations include Q&A sessions where professionals share their experiences, insights, and practical advice on diverse topics, including having careers in and outside of academia, getting funded, securing a postdoc, and work/life balance.

 - Moderated peer discussions – Online video discussions between program fellows to facilitate networking, peer mentoring, and community building.
-During peer discussions participants have the opportunity to discuss topics including what to do if you are not receiving appropriate mentoring, important milestones and common challenges in graduate training, and addressing the imposter syndrome, among others.
+During peer discussions, participants have the opportunity to discuss topics including mentoring concerns, important milestones, and common challenges in graduate training, and addressing the imposter syndrome.

-- Workshops for skills development – The program features professional development workshops (online and in-person) in topics including:
+- Workshops for skills development – The program features professional development workshops (online and in-person) on topics including:

 - Defining and working towards professional goals